hobrien/RNAseqTools/WorkflowTutorial/GitIntro.md

     - When you initialise a repo, a .gitignore file will automatically be created with a list of files that will never be synced to the server
     - Files on the list will not show up on the lists of modified files to add to a commit
     - It's a good idea to list any data files that you don't want to make public in this file, along with any config files that contain things like login credentials
+    - It is a *really* good idea to keep this list up to date, because it's easy to accidentally commit all untracked files in your project folder
+        - If you do this with genome-scale files, it will break *everything*
+        - It's also not trivial to delete files from [github](github.com) once you've committed them, because git wants to keep a record of all changes made to all files
     - Of course, any files that are not part of the repo will need to be synced some other way
 - README, LICENSE
     - When a repo is created online, you have the option of creating a README.md file that is displayed automatically on the landing page for your project
-    - If you are creating a repo locally, you'd need to do this manually with RStudio (or other text editor)
+    - If you are creating a repo locally, you'd need to do this manually with a text editor
     - You are also given the option of adding a license to the repo, though the available options are tailored to software (I would suggest using the Creative Commons [CC-BY](https://creativecommons.org/licenses/by/2.0/uk/legalcode) license for most biology projects)
 - Meta-notebooks
     - Notes can be organised in a logical order, without interleaving unrelated work that was done on the same day
     - Commit history preserves a chronological record